Collective coordinate descriptions of a kink in a driven-damped $\phi^4$ model: Numerical validation of the effective models in non-dissipative case

 The situation shown in Figure \ref{nfig_03} was reproduced in the case of model 2 for the initial conditions specified by equations \eqref{phi_wp-x} in Figure \ref{nfig_04}.
 As in the previous figure, the kink moves from one maximum to the neighboring one.
 All parameters in the case described are identical to those in Figure \ref{nfig_03}.
 Panel (a) shows the kink trajectory.
-The solid black line shows the field solution, while the dashed purple line was obtained based on model 2.
+The solid black line shows the solution of the field equation \eqref{phi4}, while the dashed purple line was obtained based on model 2.
 The agreement between the two curves is very good here.
 As before, on the right side of the panel we have a color bar referring to the value of the $\mathcal{F}$ function.
-In the case of panel (b), we have a comparison of the variable $b$ describing the vibrations associated with the breathing mode in the field solution (black dotted line) and in the effective model 2 (purple dotted line).
+In the case of panel (b), we have a comparison of the variable $b$ describing the vibrations associated with the breathing mode in the solution of the field equation (black dotted line) and in the effective model 2 (purple dotted line).
 Two phenomena can be observed in the figure.
 The first are vibrations of the field configuration.
 In fact, as we have noted, the occurrence of such vibrations is characteristic when we are dealing with an initial configuration that deviates from the configuration that minimizes the energy of the system.
 Width vibrations are a natural reaction of the system to the excess of energy trapped in it.
+Here ``excess energy'' refers to the energy localized around the kink.
+We determine it by taking the kink gradient to define a half-width, computing the energy density within this region for both models, and then comparing them—finding that model 2 yields about 1.6 \% higher energy.
 It is worth mentioning that the energy contained in the initial configuration \eqref{phi_wp1}, \eqref{phi_wp2} is so close to the minimum energy that such vibrations do not occur during evolution.
-Secondly, in this case, the variable $b$ obtained on the basis of the second effective model already shows some deviation from the $b$ stemming from the full field configuration.
+Secondly, in this case, the variable $b$ obtained on the basis of the second effective model already shows some deviation from the $b$ stemming from the field configuration.

 \FloatBarrier